-318 Witness [REDACTED] indicates that according to the accounts he was given, the Anti-Balaka went to kill Saleh, and Saleh tried to defend himself with bow and arrow.
+Witness P-1838 indicates that according to the accounts he was given, the Anti-Balaka went to kill Saleh, and Saleh tried to defend himself with bow and arrow.
 Saleh then tried to run towards the gendarmerie or MISCA.
 Saleh reached the gendarmerie compound, where the commandant de compagnie of the gendarme was present.
 The Anti-Balaka threatened the commandant saying "your life or his", after which the commandant did not intervene, and the Anti-Balaka killed Djido in the gendarmerie compound.
-Saleh's body was then dragged to the roundabout, where an Anti-Balaka woman cut off his genitals with a knife: [REDACTED] CAR-OTP-2100-0252-R01, at 0270-0271, paras 98-106.
-Witness [REDACTED] indicates that he learned from someone in the community that the Anti-Balaka killed Djido 'Salle'.
-[REDACTED].
-Witness [REDACTED] was told that the Anti-Balaka took Saleh from his house to kill him, and that Saleh was killed in front of the gendarmerie building by stoning, after which his genitals were cut off; [REDACTED] CAR-OTP-2069-0035-R01, at 0044, 0045, paras 59, and 63-69.
-[REDACTED]; [REDACTED] CAR-OTP-2104-0274-R01, at 0292-0293, paras 95-99.
+Saleh's body was then dragged to the roundabout, where an Anti-Balaka woman cut off his genitals with a knife: P-1838: CAR-OTP-2100-0252-R01, at 0270-0271, paras 98-106.
+Witness P-1813 indicates that he learned from someone in the community that the Anti-Balaka killed Djido 'Salle'.
+Prior to this, Witness P-1813 learned from individuals in the community that Saleh was going to be targeted, and the Witness advised Saleh to leave Mbaïki.
+Witness P-1813 was told that the Anti-Balaka took Saleh from his house to kill him, and that Saleh was killed in front of the gendarmerie building by stoning, after which his genitals were cut off; P-1813: CAR-OTP-2069-0035-R01, at 0044, 0045, paras 59, and 63-69.
+Witness P-1595 states on a Friday morning when Witness P-1595 was in Bangui, he received a call from a family member who remained in Mbaïki, who told him that she had heard that the Anti-Balaka were preparing to kill Saleh that day.
+The same family member called later to tell Witness P-1595 that they had witnessed an attack against Saleh at his house by the Anti-Balaka.
+According to the family member, someone cut a hole at the back of the corrugated iron sheet fence at Saleh's house through which Saleh's family escaped through the bush.
+Saleh ran away and was pursued by the Anti-Balaka who stoned him.
+Saleh fell down in front of the gendarmerie, and it was here that he was killed by the attackers.
+The family member told Witness P-1595 that Saleh's body was cut up in pieces; P-1595: CAR-OTP-2104-0274-R01, at 0292-0293, paras 95-99.
 See also CAR-OTP-2059-0384, a video titled 'Mort de Dido' [00:00:00 to 00:14:37]; CAR-OTP-2107-3014, CAR-OTP-2107-3026.
 The video shows individuals desecrating a corpse.
 CAR-OTP-2058-0573, a video titled 'Road to Genocide' [00:29:50 to 00:31:32], discussing the killing of Saleh.
-In the video clip, [REDACTED].
+In the video clip, Alexander Kouroupe, the Mbaïki head of police, is interviewed.
 It is indicated that suspects were arrested in association with the killing of Saleh, but that they were ultimately released as there was no place to keep them.
 The Chamber notes that in the video clip, the suspects are not identified.
-In a Human Rights Watch report dated March 2014, it is stated that Saleh Dido was murdered recently by the Anti-Balaka, his throat slit as he tried to find shelter with the police: CAR-OTP-2001-2308, at 2316.
-In a United Nations Office of the High Commissioner interview note, a witness indicates that on 28 February Anti-Balaka and youth came to attack the second deputy mayor.
-At noon, they had asked the deputy mayor to leave his house, and he refused.
-Saleh left quickly to go to MISCA, and was followed.
-He stopped at the gendarmerie, and when leaving, he was caught by the Anti-Balaka, placed on the ground, and his throat cut: CAR-OTP-2048-0129, at 0129-0130.
-The Chamber notes that, as pointed out by the Defence for Ngaïssona, a statement of the Under Secretary-General, dated 14 March 2014, indicates that Djido Saleh was attacked by his own neighbours: CAR-OTP-2083-0433, at 0433.
-However, the Chamber finds that the preponderance of evidence does not support this version of events.
+In a

-137. According to a witness interviewed by the UN, following Saleh's death, a meeting was held between the gendarmerie and MISCA, at which time Yekatom indicated that he knew who was responsible for the killing and had sanctioned him.319
+137. According to a witness interviewed by the UN, following Saleh's death, a meeting was held between the gendarmerie and MISCA, at which time Yekatom indicated that he knew who was responsible for the killing and had sanctioned him.